-- Podcast #026: Ana Sophia Mifsud – Her story from ground zero – Shaping the energy future of Puerto Rico with microgrids - Ana Sophia Mifsud of the Rocky Mountain Institute (RMI) takes host Bill Nussey on a tour a microgrid in a rural school in Puerto Rico.
-She explains what it means to live and work within the community there and how that approach helps drive lasting change.
+- Podcast 026: Ana Sophia Mifsud – Her story from ground zero – Shaping the energy future of Puerto Rico with microgrids - Listen in or read the transcript as Ana Sophia Mifsud of the Rocky Mountain Institute takes host Bill Nussey on a tour of a microgrid in a rural school in Puerto Rico.

 - Freeing Energy Founder, Bill Nussey, interviewed on Jason Jacobs’ podcast - Successful startup CEO turned climate entrepreneur, Jason Jacobs interviews Bill Nussey on his podcast, My Climate Journey.
 Bill shares his own journey from the software business to clean energy author and entrepreneur.

-- Podcast #024: After Maria – How microgrids are helping schools in Puerto Rico stay open during outages - Host Bill Nussey travels to Puerto Rico to talk with teachers, local leaders, and a team of energy experts to learn how solar microgrids are making schools in rural Puerto Rico more resilient.
+- Podcast 024: After Maria – How microgrids are helping schools in Puerto Rico stay open during outages - Listen in or read the transcript as host Bill Nussey travels to Puerto Rico to talk with teachers, local leaders, and a team of energy experts to learn how solar microgrids are making schools in rural Puerto Rico more resilient.

 - Podcast #023: Jereme Kent – Can small-scale distributed wind allow companies to embrace clean, local energy? - Host Sam Easterby talks with Jereme Kent, CEO of One Energy, the largest provider of distributed wind solutions - offering clean, local energy for commercial and industrial customers.